DrChainsaw/NaiveGAflux.jl/README.md

 @test fitness(candmodel) > 0

 # HostCandidate moves the model to the GPU when training or evaluating fitness and moves it back afterwards
-# Useful for conserving GPU memory at the expense of longer time to train.
+# Useful for reducing GPU memory consumption (at the cost of longer time to train as cpu<->gpu move takes some time).
 # Note, it does not move the data.
 GpuIterator can provide some assistance here...
 dataset_gpu = GpuIterator([dataset])
 fitfun_gpu = NanGuard(AccuracyFitness(dataset_gpu))